abdullah-25/robofriends/README.md

-## React App that renders list of Robots fetched from an API
+## React App

+This app that renders list of Robots fetched from an API

 Refer to this link to see live demo: https://abdullah-25.github.io/robofriends/